 This VPN server solution is cost-efficient, scalable, and well-suited for business and personal use.
 UTunnel VPN enables businesses to easily set up secure remote access to their business network resources for their employees.
 It also fits the bill for anyone who wants to keep their data private using their own VPN, rather than using public VPN servers.

 UTunnel VPN supports multiple VPN protocols.
 Its easy-to-use dashboard lets you manage the server settings, users and access to your VPN network.
 The solution comes with a host of features including site-to-site connectivity, secure 256-bit encryption, single sign-on integration, 2-factor authentication, and an inbuilt firewall.
 UTunnel provides VPN client apps for Windows, macOS, Linux, Android, and iOS, so that you can connect seamlessly to your VPN server from all the devices you own.

 UTunnel VPN comes with the following features:

 UTunnel VPN offers flexible and affordable pricing plans that could easily fit into any budget.
 The subscription cost is based on the number of users on a VPN server and the chosen plan.
 Each user license allows up to 5 simultaneous VPN connections.
-You can learn more about the pricing here: https://www.utunnel.io/pricing.html
+Checkout the UTunnel VPN Server Pricing page for more details on the pricing plans offered.

 TCP 443, UDP 443, UDP 53 (Ports used for OpenVPN connections) UDP 4500, UDP 500 (Ports used for IPSEC connections)

 Your UTunnel VPN server would be ready to accept VPN connections now.
 Invite users into your server and start using the VPN.
-If you require any further assistance, you can read our setup guide or email us at firstname.lastname@example.org and we'll be happy to help!
+If you require any further assistance, you can read our Vultr VPN Server Setup Guide or email us at firstname.lastname@example.org and we'll be happy to help!